 Vegans like to bring their own booze, too.
 Luckily, there’s Alice & Friends’, a casual BYOB vegan restaurant in Edgewater.
 The Asian-inspired food here is great - for example, the seitan skewers, marinated in turmeric and other spices.
 And the good news is that non-vegans will probably enjoy the light and fresh dishes as well.
 Just don’t let them bring their own meat - that would be rude.

 This is one of the best places in the city for a large group dinner, or to just hang out with a friend or two.
-90 Miles serves authentic Cuban food in a fun but relaxed setting - just make sure to bring some wine or rum to add to the sangria and mojito mixes they offer.
+90 Miles serves authentic Cuban food in a fun but relaxed setting, and you can bring your own wine or rum to add to the sangria and mojito mixes they offer.
 The back patio is enclosed and heated in the winter, and the friendly waitstaff won’t make you feel weird if you spend all day here pretending you’re on vacation.

-This is the original [Tanoshii Sushi Mike’s (https://theinfatuation.com/chicago/reviews/tanoshii-sushi-mikes), not the one in the West Loop.
+This is the original Tanoshii Sushi Mike’s, not the one in the West Loop.
 And while both have quality sushi, the original is our favorite location when we want a quiet place that lets us bring our own liquor (the one on Randolph has a full bar).
 Try one of the chef’s choice rolls, which often come with a light truffle sauce that’s good without being overbearing.